vippsas/vipps-partner/README.md

    [portal.vipps.no](https://portal.vipps.no)
    at any time.
    Vipps does not have the capacity to answer emails with status inquiries.
-4. Vipps notifies the merchant **and the partner** by email that their application is approved, with thew new MSN, and that the merchant can use Vipps.
+4. Vipps notifies the merchant **and the partner** by email that the application is approved, with thew new MSN, and that the merchant can now use Vipps.
    If the application is declined, only the merchant is notified.

 The partner uses their
 [partner keys](#partner-keys)
 and the new MSN to make Vipps payments.

-We are working on the
+We have started on the
 [Merchant Management API](#merchant-management-api),
-which will improve the
+which will improve the process above.
-process above.
 Please bear with us in the meantime.

 ## Typical reasons for delays